DominicusK/Ram_Pressure_Stripping_of_Jellyfish_Galaxies/README.md

-# Please read "Toy Model User Manual V1" for a complete understanding of the code.
+# Please download and read "Toy Model User Manual V1" for a complete understanding of the code.